Blab it, who do we become after this poem ends

 Call his woes a bridge to your next orbit

-Taste his footsteps before his night turns grey
+Foot, taste on them before his night turns grey

-Allow him to speak more than you will ever listen
+More than you will ever listen

 White faces